MrVictorFull57/iisu-interpreted-es-de/README.md

 Thanks to the collaboration of [@anthonycaccese](https://github.com/anthonycaccese), various aspect ratios are now compatible.
 16:9, 16:10, 21:9, 4:3 and 19.5:9.

-Through the 4 available variants, you can choose to hide the clock, the system view controller icons, or both, or keep the defualt view.
+Through the 4 available variants, you can choose to hide the clock, the system view controller icons, or both, or keep the default view.

 ## **Preview**
 | System View (Light) | Gamelist View (Light) |